-Mevalonate Kinase Deficiency (MKD) was formerly known as Hyperimmunoglobulin D Syndrome and is a very rare disease.
+Mevalonate Kinase Deficiency (MKD), formerly known as Hyperimmunoglobulin D Syndrome, is a rare disease.
 The disease is mostly found in Western Europe, especially in the Netherlands and France, but has been described in all ethnic groups.
 Boys and girls are affected equally.
 Symptoms usually start in early childhood, most commonly in the first year of life.

 Fevers are the main symptom, usually lasting 3-7 days, and may recur every 2-12 weeks.
 The episodes begin suddenly, often with shaking chills.
 Headache, abdominal pain, loss of appetite and flu-like symptoms are common.
 Most patients experience nausea, vomiting or diarrhea.
 Skin rashes on all parts of the body—Including the hands and feet and painful sores in the mouth – may occur.
 One of the most striking features is swelling of the lymph nodes in the neck or other parts of the body.
 Patients may develop joint and muscle pain as well as joint swelling in small and large joints.
 Childhood vaccines are a common trigger of episodes in these patients.

-It is not known why the gene defect causes fever, but it appears that the gene defect causes a decrease in the amount of certain molecules that participate in the control of the process of inflammation.
-Episodes can be triggered by events that stimulate the immune system such as infection, stress, trauma, surgery and especially vaccinations or can occur without any obvious trigger.
+It is not known why the gene defect causes fever, but it appears that the gene defect causes a decrease in the number of certain molecules that participate in the control of the process of inflammation.
+Episodes can be triggered by events that stimulate the immune system such as infection, stress, trauma, surgery and especially by vaccinations.
+Episodes can also occur without any obvious trigger.

 MKD/HIDS is inherited in an autosomal recessive manner, meaning that the child receives two mutated genes, one from the mother and the other from the father.
 The parents are then called carriers, and may not be ill at all.
 Often, someone in the extended family has the disease.
 If one child has the disease and the parents are carriers, there is a 25 percent chance another child will get MKD/ HIDS.

-It usually takes a physician expert in this disease to diagnose this disease.
+It usually takes a physician expert in this disease to diagnose MVK/HIDS.
 Blood tests during an episode usually show signs of inflammation.
-Most (but not all-especially younger children) have elevated levels of immunoglobulin D. During episodes, a urine test for organic acids will show high levels of mevalonic acid.
+Most have elevated levels of immunoglobulins D and A. During episodes, a urine test for organic acids will show high levels of mevalonic acid.
 The diagnosis will be confirmed by a genetic test finding the defect in the MVK gene.

 Because MKD/HIDS is a genetic disorder, it cannot be cured, but its symptoms can be controlled.
 During an episode, nonsteroidal anti-inflammatory drugs (like ibuprofen and naproxen) or steroids may help.
-Recently it has been shown that certain biologic treatments that work against proteins affecting the immune system may prevent or decrease the frequency of attacks in most patients, particularly medications which block proteins called interleukin-1 or tumor-necrosis factor.
-These proteins are important in the process of inflammation.
-Anakinra (Kineret), one of the interleukin-1 blockers, is often used “on-demand” at the start of an episode.
-Canakinumab (Ilaris), also an interleukin-1 blocker and etanercept (Enbrel), a tumor-necrosis factor blocker may prevent attacks in patients with a more severe disease.
-Researchers continue to search for effective treatments.
+Biologic treatments that block inflammatory proteins such as interleukin-1 or tumor-necrosis-factor may prevent or decrease the frequency of attacks in most patients.
+Anakinra (Kineret), one of the interleukin-1 blockers, may be used “on-demand” at the start of an episode.
+Canakinumab (Ilaris), also an interleukin-1 blocker and etanercept (Enbrel), a tumor-necrosis factor blocker may be used regularly to prevent attacks in patients with more severe disease.
+Researchers continue to search for more effective treatments.

-MKD/HIDS is a lifelong disorder, but episodes usually get milder and less frequent over time, often resolving in adulthood.
+MKD/HIDS is a lifelong disorder, but episodes usually get milder and less frequent over time.
 Children with the condition may miss many days of school due to episodes.
 It is important to stress that the fever of MKD/HIDS is not contagious.

-Patients rarely may develop a complication of inflammation called amyloidosis.
+Patients may rarely develop a complication of inflammation called amyloidosis.
 In children with chronic inflammatory disease, amyloid is a protein that can deposit in the major organs.
-The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin and heart.
+The most common organ involved is the kidney, but amyloid can deposit in the intestines, skin, and heart.
 Eventually, amyloid causes a loss of function, especially of the kidneys.
 Fortunately, this complication is extremely rare in the United States, and may be prevented by appropriate therapy.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.